deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-This application is for clustering and grouping customers based on their purchase history to give insights to the retail department.
+<span style="font-family:Segoe UI; font-size:1;">This application is for clustering and grouping customers based on their purchase history to give insights to the retail department.
 For clustering, unsupervised machine learning algorithms are used such as-

 1. KMeans-Clustering
 2. Silhoutte Method for determining optimal values of clusters(K in KMeans)
 3. Hierarchial Clustering - Methods: Single, Average and Complete.
-4. DBSCAN
+4. DBSCAN </span>

 ---
 ### Clustering of Credit Card Users